KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

         Map widget - choosing a dataset for a layer.

-In Layer Metadata section, the user can set the spatial attribute of the dataset that will be used to display markers on the map.
+In the *Layer* Metadata section, the user can set the spatial attribute of the dataset that will be used to display markers on the map.
 Currently, the following spatial attribute types are supported:

 -  String format: where the value specify two decimal numbers representing latitude and longitude separated by a space;
 -  JSON: where the value is a text string in `GeoJSON <https://en.wikipedia.org/wiki/GeoJSON>`_ format;